OSGConnect/TOREVIEW-tutorial-namd/README.md

 ## Job execution and submission files

 The file `namd_run.submit` is the HTCondor job submission file.
 Here, we focus on the HTCondor file transfer mechanism relevant for this NAMD simulation example.
 The key word `transfer_input_files`  specifies what input files  are transferred from the login machine to the remote worker machine (where the jobs are being executed).
-In the `namd_run.submit` file, the keyword
+In the `namd_run.submit` file, the option

 	transfer_input_files = ubq_gbis_eq.conf, ubq.pdb, ubq.psf, par_all27_prot_lipid.inp # list of input files needs to be transferred to the worker machine before.

-means that the listed files are transferred from the login.osgconnect.net to the worker machine.
+means that the listed files are transferred from the `login.osgconnect.net` to the worker machine.

-Similarly, we can transfer the output files from the worker machine to login.osgconnect.net by adding the following lines in the HTCondor job submission script file `namd_run.submit`:
+Similarly, we can transfer the output files from the worker machine to `login.osgconnect.net` by adding the following lines in the HTCondor job submission script file `namd_run.submit`:

 	transfer_output_files = file1.out, file2.out, file3.out ... # List of output files separated by commas.
 	should_transfer_files=Yes                                   # Key word to activate the file transfer when_to_transfer_output = ON_EXIT                           # After the job execution is finished

 However, in the vanilla universe `transfer_output_files` is not necessary as it transfers all the output files by default (the current example runs the job in the vanilla universe).
 The other script file `namd_run.sh` has the information about loading the `namd` module and the job execution commands:

 	#!/bin/bash